sylvqin/RuntimeMeshLoader/README.md

 RuntimeMeshLoader
 ==================
-A pluging for Unreal Engine 4 and Unreal Engine 5, which allows to import meshes during runtime.
+A plugin for Unreal Engine 5.5, which allows to import meshes during runtime.

-This is a fork of the original [RuntimeMeshLoader repository](https://github.com/GameInstitute/RuntimeMeshLoader).
+This is a fork of [Chrizey91's project](https://github.com/Chrizey91/RuntimeMeshLoader) which is a fork of [RuntimeMeshLoader repository](https://github.com/GameInstitute/RuntimeMeshLoader).

-Additionally, functiones were added to import and apply textures for the meshes.

 RuntimeMeshLoader (RML) uses [Assimp](https://github.com/assimp/assimp) as a third-party library to handle most of the import-stuff.